WINEMAKER NOTES

 Same-day delivery may be available within the Los Angeles Metro area if placed before noon.
 Please contact us at (626) 714-7006 to arrange expedited local service.

-Packaging & Warm/Cold Weather Shipping
+Packaging & Temperature-Sensitive Shipping

 For OWC (Original Wooden Case) orders, bottles are removed and shipped in foam for safety.
 The wooden case ships separately via Ground unless otherwise requested.